icerpc/icerpc-docs/pages/docs/icerpc-core/dispatch/incoming-request.md

  - the [payload](#request-payload) of the request

 In C#, an incoming request also holds [features](#request-features).
-These features are used for local communications with and within the dispatch pipeline.
+These features are used for local communications with the dispatch pipeline, and within this pipeline.

 ## Request payload